 Dinah Purton PG Dip.
 BSc, Relate Qualified, Registered MBACP (Accred), MBICA

-* NOT CURRENTLY TAKING ON NEW COUPLES *
+** NOT CURRENTLY TAKING ON NEW CLIENTS DUE TO COVID RESTRICTIONS **

-As a counsellor I have worked with a wide variety of private and Relate clients, been a secondary school counsellor, provided short term NHS counselling, worked with parents in a primary school, with homeless people looking to reconnect with their families and provided telephone CBT to survivors of road accidents.
-For the last three years I have been a fertility counsellor and am a member of BICA (British Infertility Counsellors Association).
+As a counsellor I have worked with a wide variety of private, NHS, fertility and Relate clients, been a secondary school counsellor, provided short term GP-referred counselling, worked with parents in a primary school, with homeless people looking to reconnect with their families and provided telephone CBT to survivors of road accidents.
+For the last five years I have been a fertility counsellor and am a member of BICA (British Infertility Counsellors Association).

-As a qualified life coach I can offer stand alone coaching or bring a coaching approach to counselling both individuals and couples which looks at making practical changes, clarifying goals and focussing on the positive.
+As a qualified life coach I can offer stand alone coaching or bring a coaching approach to counselling which looks at making practical changes, clarifying goals and focussing on the positive.

 Training, qualifications & experience